isabelroses/website/content/nix-shells.md

 ### But what about the environment variables?

-I see a number of people using the `shellHook` but you could argue that this is wrong, ideally we should use `env`.
+I see a number of people using `shellHook`, but I'd argue that this is wrong — ideally we should use `env`.

 ```nix
 shellHook = ''
   export LD_LIBRARY_PATH=${"$LD_LIBRARY_PATH:${libglvnd}/lib";}
 '';
 ```

-Compared to before the `env` approch below seems a lot cleaner and more readable.

 ```nix
 env = {